anto1282/Bachelor/README.md

 - Phage host prediction: IPHOP

-## Install and run the pipeline
+## Install the pipeline
 To install the pipeline, clone the repository using git, and install the necessary dependencies either using conda or mamba.

 ```
 git clone https://github.com/anto1282/Bachelor
 ```

 Some of the dependencies need a database, so install those and add the paths for those databases to the relevant variables in the nextflow.config file.

 Take a look at the configuration file for the pipeline, the 'nextflow.config' file, and make sure to type in the correct paths for all the databases.

 ## Pipeline profiles (local and cluster)
 ## Running the pipeline locally (local)